 Areas of Interest

-Equity, social justice, and urban teacher education in STEM Education Race issues in STEM Education STEM Education and Food Security in the Global South Sociology and Anthropology of STEM Education
+Equity, social justice, and urban teacher education in STEM Education Race and racism in STEM Education STEM Education and Food Security in the Global South Indigenous Science Knowledge (ISK)

 As a former science teacher, I am interested in research and teaching that addresses issues of science teaching and learning in the high-poverty urban schools.
 At the K-12 level I not only want to examine how science teaching and learning can be improved in the classrooms but also look at issues of access, ethnicity, and race that surround science education in our urban schools.